Hypfer/deye-microinverter-cloud-free/Readme.md

 ![firmware version](img/firmware_version.png)

-Older firmwares don't allow reconfiguration of the Wi-Fi AP, which is a a serious vulnerability, as it allows an attacker to easily gain access to your real Wi-Fi credentials.
+Older firmwares don't allow reconfiguration of the Wi-Fi AP, which is a serious vulnerability, as it allows an attacker to easily gain access to your real Wi-Fi credentials.

 If your firmware is older, you can find firmware update files in this repo: [https://github.com/dasrecht/deye-firmware](https://github.com/dasrecht/deye-firmware).
 You can flash them using the `Upgrade Firmware` page of the webinterface.